makeabilitylab/physcomp/signals/index.md

 These lessons are intended to be interactive.
 Open the notebooks (`ipynb` files) either locally on your computer in Jupyter Notebook or, perhaps even more conveniently, using [Google Colab](https://colab.research.google.com/).
 Google Colab dynamically loads our notebooks directly from GitHub, so you can play, edit code, *etc.* right from your browser—and just a click away.
 Yay!

 **Note:** For your actual assignments, you'll likely want to run your notebooks locally because you'll want to load data from disk.
-You can also do this with Google Colab (you'll just need to get your data into the cloud environment).
+You can also do this with Google Colab (you'll just need to get your data into the cloud environment; see below).

 1. [**Introduction to Python**](https://github.com/makeabilitylab/signals/blob/master/Tutorials/IntroToPython.ipynb).
 If you're not familiar with Python—or even if you are—it's a good idea to start with this (rapid) introduction to Python.
 It was also give you a feel for Jupyter Notebook.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/makeabilitylab/signals/blob/master/Tutorials/IntroToPython.ipynb)